Instrument landing system: Special CAT II and CAT III operations

 In each case, a suitably equipped aircraft and appropriately qualified crew are required.
 For example, CAT IIIb requires a fail-operational system, along with a crew who are qualified and current, while CAT I does not.
 A HUD that allows the pilot to perform aircraft maneuvers rather than an automatic system is considered as fail-operational.
 A HUD allows the flight crew to fly the aircraft using the guidance cues from the ILS sensors such that if a safe landing is in doubt, the crew can respond in an appropriate and timely manner.
 HUD is becoming increasingly popular with "feeder" airlines and most manufacturers of regional jets are now offering HUDs as either standard or optional equipment.
 A HUD can provide capability to take off in low visibility.

 Some commercial aircraft are equipped with automatic landing systems that allow the aircraft to land without transitioning from instruments to visual conditions for a normal landing.
 Such autoland operations require specialized equipment, procedures and training, and involve the aircraft, airport, and the crew.
 Autoland is the only way some major airports such as Charles de Gaulle Airport remain operational every day of the year.
 Some modern aircraft are equipped with enhanced flight vision systems based on infrared sensors, that provide a day-like visual environment and allow operations in conditions and at airports that would otherwise not be suitable for a landing.
 Commercial aircraft also frequently use such equipment for takeoffs when takeoff minima are not met.

 For both automatic and HUD landing systems, the equipment requires special approval for its design and also for each individual installation.
 The design takes into consideration additional safety requirements for operating an aircraft close to the ground and the ability of the flight crew to react to a system anomaly.
 The equipment also has additional maintenance requirements to ensure that it is capable of supporting reduced visibility operations.

-Of course nearly all of this pilot training and qualification work is done in simulators with various degrees of fidelity.
+Nearly all of this pilot training and qualification work is done in simulators with various degrees of fidelity.